salernolabs/rescuegroups/doc/request/Colonies/readme.md

 #### ::setLocationPhone

-Sets locationPhone field with a value of type phone.
+Sets locationPhone field with a value of type string.

-    $query->setLocationPhone(phone);
+    $query->setLocationPhone(string);

 #### ::setLocationPhoneExt